Paul Caseley, Program Manager

 - Collaborate with local, statewide, and national organizations that work with Veterans to enhance programs and efforts already in place, develop education protocols, deliver training to service providers, and provide resources for veterans and their families around tobacco cessation.

-Established in partnership with Washington Department of Health, WDVA's Veteran Commercial Tobacco Cessation Program (VCTC) exists to connect Washington’s veterans and military families to resources that help decrease tobacco dependence, increase cessation efforts, and provide support for staying stopped.
-Available resources include counseling, medications, help with identifying strategies to tackle cravings and slips, and follow up counseling calls.
-(See Resources for Quitting below)
+In partnership with Washington State Department of Health and funded by a grant from The Centers for Disease Control (CDC), the Veterans Commercial Tobacco Cessation Program (DVA) exists to connect Washington’s veterans and military families to resources that help decrease tobacco dependence, increase cessation efforts, and provide support for staying stopped.

 Individuals with military or veteran status are known to have higher tobacco-use rates than the general population and more than a third of all active-duty smokers in the military start smoking after they enlist.
-Military members and their families have unique challenges and barriers to successfully quit tobacco-use, such as frequent moves, deployment, and behavioral health issues linked to active military duty, such as Post Traumatic Stress Disorder.
-The VCTC program acknowledges that these challenges and barriers often remain for individuals long after their transition from the military to civilian life.
+Military members and their families have unique challenges and barriers to successfully quit tobacco-use, such as frequent moves, deployment, and behavioral health issues linked to active military duty.
+These challenges and barriers often remain for individuals long after their transition from the military to civilian life.

 - Podcasts and videos: